 5] Check if your Cortana is working.
 Some have reported that Cortana went dead after upgrading.
 See this post if Cortana is not working.
 The Note which appears below the image there may help you.

 7] Open Windows Defender settings.
 If you use it as your default antivirus, you may want to check the Enhanced Notifications settings and familiarize yourself with the Offline Scan feature.
 If you use a third-party antivirus software, you want to turn on Limited Periodic Scanning.
-In Windows 10 v1703 you will have to open Windows Defender Security Center.
+In Windows 10 v1703 and later you will have to open Windows Defender Security Center.

 8] If you need to delete more files and folders after the upgrade to Windows 10, you could search for Disk Cleanup, right-click on it, and select Run as administrator.
 You will see an option Previous Windows installation.
 Check this option.
 When you select this option, Disk Cleanup tool will delete the Windows.old folder as well as the $Windows.~BT folder, but not the $Windows.~WS folder.